Where Do I Start Homeschooling?

 Once your philosophy and method are in place, choosing subjects becomes simple.
 You are not trying to do everything.
 You are choosing what matters most and teaching it in a meaningful way.

 Begin with the basics, or the three R’s, so to speak.
 Reading, wRiting and Math (aRithmatic).
 We call reading and writing English language arts.
 The purpose for language arts is to equip students to read well and write well, not to conjugate verbs, diagram sentences, or identify parts of speech in isolation.
-Language arts includes reading literature and poetry, handwriting, writing, spelling, vocabulary, grammar (usage, punctuation, syntax), and literary devices.
+Language arts includes reading literature and poetry, handwriting, composition, spelling, vocabulary, grammar (usage, punctuation, syntax), and literary devices.
 Ideally, you will use one program that develops strong writing while weaving in these elements naturally (such as Living Verse).

 Before you do any formal language arts program, your goal is to teach your child to read.
 If your child is not yet reading, that’s your primary academic goal, while read-alouds and play should be your child’s primary occupation.